Ionian Sea, Greece

 Ports in Kefalonia

-- Sami: It is one of the main ports of Kefalonia.
-From the port of Sami, there are ferries to Patra, Ithaca, Astakos, Corfu and Italy.
+- Sami: it is one of the main ports of Kefalonia.
+From the port of Sami, there are ferries to Patras, Ithaca, Astakos, Corfu and Italy (indirectly).

 Island hopping from Kefalonia

 Kefalonia is a great destination for island hopping in the Ionian Sea.
-During the summer months, there are also ferries to Italy connecting the island with Bari and Brindisi if you want to have the ultimate Mediterranean vacation experience.
 There are direct ferry crossings from Kefalonia to the ports of:

-Discover more ferry routes and schedules on Ferryhopper’s Map of ferries, to easily plan the perfect island-hopping trip!
+Discover more ferry routes and schedules on Ferryhopper’s Map of ferries and easily plan the perfect island-hopping trip!

 Swimming in the crystal-clear waters of Kefalonia